BarbeRousseLibre/hermessenger/docs/ABOUT-FILES.md

 # var/

-Where the mails files are actually keep before and after sendings.
+Where the mails files are actually holded before and after sendings.

 - var/temp_mail_directory - Holding mail until they are sended, being a pending queue.